nuetzliches/spocr/docs/content/3.reference/result-set-naming.md

 ---
 title: ResultSet Naming
 position: 320
-version: 4.5
+version: 5.0
 status: stable
 updated: 2025-10-18
 ---

-# ResultSet Naming (vNext)
+# ResultSet Naming

-The vNext generator deterministically replaces generic placeholder names (`ResultSet1`, `ResultSet2`, …) with meaningful, table-based names – without any parity requirement with the legacy output.
+The generator deterministically replaces generic placeholder names (`ResultSet1`, `ResultSet2`, …) with meaningful, table-based names – without any parity requirement with historical output.
 The resolver is always-on (no feature flag) and optimized for stability over aggressiveness.

 ## When is a rename applied?